Eric-Spencer/GW-CybersecurityBootcamp2021-22/README.md

 Only the Jumpbox Provisioner can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - My home IP address: 72.83.230.237

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Docker Container that is running on the Jumpbox Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Only the Jumpbox Provisioner is allowed to access teh ELK VM via SSH connection.
+The IP of the Jumpbox, per the above table is 10.0.0.4

 A summary of the access policies in place can be found in the table below.